ieee-uottawa/SITE-Bot/README.md

 The **SITE-Bot** runs on the SITE discord.
 To contribute a command, please read [this section](#contribute-a-command).

-As of 2021-10-05, the bot is automatically deployed to a container farm run by [@RyanFleck](https://github.com/RyanFleck)
+As of 2021-10-05, the bot is automatically deployed to a container farm run by [@RyanFleck](https://github.com/RyanFleck), though currently Portainer's support for auto-deployments is new and has issues.

 <br />